 Now it’s time to add the toppings!

-As I said before, I’ve been making this vegan spicy pizza for a long time and I’ve tried plenty of different toppings, but this is my tried and true combo, kind of Tex-Mex style vegetables:
+As I said before, I’ve been making this spicy pizza recipe for a long time and I’ve tried plenty of different toppings, but this is my tried and true combo, kind of Tex-Mex style vegetables:

 - Sliced onions